 Libraries of reverbs, that may be convolved with a signal to make it sound like it was recorded somewhere else – e.g. record a sound in a church then play back other sounds as if they were played in the church.
 Aside: there is an interesting deconvolution problem in making these things, and possibly an even more interesting one in synthesising them.

 - Teufelsberg radome impulse responses by Balance mastering.

 - The Echo Thief – A professor at UCSD who travels the world and records real places

 - EMES Virtual Rooms – Offer Free IRs on the bottom left of the screen

 - Rekkerd Impulse Response Blog – Articles and posts about convolution sound design

 - Fokke Van Saane – A lot of really unique IRs.
 Make sure you download the Wav version of the packs.

-- Lexicon 480L – Beautifully sounds IRs from the famous Reverb Unit.
+- Lexicon 480L – IRs from the eponymous hardware reverb unit.